 Every bedroom has a large en-suite bathroom with a bath and a walk-in shower.
-Also in every room: Roberts radio, satellite television, free wifi, hairdryer, fluffy dressing gowns and Bath House toiletries.
+Also in every room: Roberts radio, satellite television, wifi, hairdryer and Bath House toiletries.

 Camellia is a light and sunny twin bedroom with a door leading out to a small terrace with the garden beyond.
 Yellows and soft blues compliment its southerly aspect with splashes of bright yellow and gold in the large and indulgent bathroom.
 This room is named after Camellia sinensis, the species of evergreen shrub whose leaves and leaf buds are used to produce tea.

 Situated on the ground floor this is a bold room with elegant William Morris prints and gold and red soft furnishings.
 Tregenna is a south-facing bedroom with views of the garden; the bathroom is peaceful but opulent with a deep burgundy bath, pale oak floor and soft blue shower.
 This room is named after the Tregenna Castle Hotel in Cornwall where Fiona’s father was the general manager in the 1970s.

 At the far end of the top floor, this suite is spacious and light with views down to the River Lune in the west.
 Soft pinks, stone walls and oak beams blend with palest blue and orange to create a soothing and restful bedroom.
 The bathroom is characterised by its large white Excelsior bath under the eaves of the roof.
 This room is named after the tea estate bungalow in Kerala where Graham spent the first 14 years of his life.